theyashdedhia/RestaurantManager/README.md

 ## Running Test Cases

-The application includes test cases for the `GenerateReport`, `Manager`, and `UpdatePrice` classes.
+The application includes test cases for the `GenerateReport`, `Manager`, `Customer` and `UpdatePrice` classes.
 To run these test cases, follow these steps:

 1. Compile the test files using the following command in the terminal or command prompt: